Daniel-Chin/mini-Python/README.md

 - you can `raise` non-exception things.
 - There's no `BaseException`. just use `Exception`.
 - `object` class is not exposed.
+- Exception raised in "finally" section does not display "During handling of the above exception".

 ## Remarks
 - Memory allocation and garbage collection are inherited from Python.